Honeylocust Plant Bugs Identification Guide

 +

 Yes.
-Yellow-leaved cultivars like 'Sunburst' tend to be more heavily attacked.
-Green-leaved varieties such as 'Shademaster' and 'Skyline' show greater resistance to feeding damage.
+Yellow-leaved types like 'Sunburst' tend to get hit harder.
+Green-leaved types like 'Shademaster' and 'Skyline' hold up better against feeding damage.

 How can I reduce honeylocust plant bug damage?